gdepaul/FiltrationsForGNNs/README.md

 5. Type in the command: conda env create -f GNNsAndTDA.yml -n FiltrationsForGNNs
 6. Type in the command: conda activate FiltrationsForGNNs
 7. Type in the command: jupyter notebook
-8. Open in the pop up browser window: TODO: FILL HERE
+8. Open in the pop up browser window: example_network.ipynb
 9. Click Kernel > Restart & Run All
 10. Check if all the cells with numbers run.
 If they do, you're all ready!